-Accomplished teachers provide balanced literacy programs that may include diverse structures such as collaborative or independent reading from a variety of genres.
+Accomplished teachers provide research-based reading and language instruction that includes opportunities for students to engage deliberately and systematically with a variety of text types and genres.
 Whether students are emergent, early, or fluent readers, teachers incorporate reading strategies that build on students' strengths and meet their needs to construct meaning.
 These programs may include careful use of skills and strategies for word identification, vocabulary building, comprehension, critical thinking, and fluency.
 Teachers also provide a number of real and significant opportunities before, during, and after reading for students to express themselves orally and in writing.
 These processes help students become articulate about the content being studied while developing their analytical skills and building a curiosity that motivates independent exploration.